Rain water Collection Sites

-hese sites are located all around campus, including the College of Nursing, the Greenhouse, Stritch Hall and the Academic Building.
+hese sites are located all around campus, including the College of Nursing and Health Sciences, the Greenhouse, Stritch Hall and the Academic Building.
 Six feet underground, a complex system has been installed that cleans and filters the rain water for campus use.
 In order to prevent stagnation and the unhealthy growth of bacteria, the water is filtered while it is stored in the system.
 This water is ideal to water outdoor plants around campus as well as the plants growing in the campus greenhouse, due to the lack of chemicals that are traditionally found in the municipal water.
 These systems are also integrated with a decorating water fountain feature.
 At the powerhouse system site, there is a rainwater collection system that works a bit differently than the others.
 At this site there is a larger system in place that will take rain water and pump it directly into a storage tank for easy access to be used around campus.
 These collection sites serve to reduce water bills and cut the demand on municipal water systems.

 These can be found at the Science Center and are another measure to collect storm water.
 As rain falls, these pavers allow the water to be filtered into the ground naturally.
 As opposed to traditional paved parking lots that directs the water into a storm drain that eventually goes into a river before ever being cleaned of pollutants.
 These pavers remove pollutants collected from the parking lot before the water enters the ground.